UniMath/agda-unimath/src/metric-spaces/short-maps-pseudometric-spaces.lagda.md

   retraction-short-map-Pseudometric-Space =
     Σ ( short-map-Pseudometric-Space B A)
       ( λ g →
-        map-short-map-Pseudometric-Space B A g ∘
+        is-retraction
-        map-short-map-Pseudometric-Space A B f ~
+          ( map-short-map-Pseudometric-Space A B f)
-        id-map-Pseudometric-Space A)
+          ( map-short-map-Pseudometric-Space B A g))
 ```